mh250229/Selling_Configuration_Doc/BRM Quantity.md

 The Quantitative Limit BRM is setup as follows:

-* Rule Id
+* Rule Id - The BRM name
-* Rule type - "Quantity"
+* Rule Type - QuantityRestrictionData
 * Applied on :item/cart
 * Action type
 * Message header